ninja-lifts/Elevate_labs_Task2/Phishing_Analysis_Report.md

 - **you're vs. your:** The email says, "...security of you're account...".
 This is a grammatical error; it should be "your account."
 - **bellow vs. below:** The email says, "...link bellow...".
 The correct spelling is "below."

-## This is how i can report a phisihing attack on anyone .
+## This is how i can report a phishing attack on anyone .